Astor63/TPS-Mods/Skin Pack/Moxxi Signature Elegance Collection/ReadMe.md

-﻿## TPS - Moxxi Signature Elegance Collection
+## TPS - Moxxi Signature Elegance Collection

 Is that the Moxxi's weapons skins in TPS? ... seriously? ... but not ever 2 skins are the same!?!

 ![TPS - Moxxi Signature Elegance Gear](https://imgur.com/JbYPZTA.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

+Argh!
+It's not pretty at all!

 Let's fix that...

 ![TPS - Moxxi Signature Elegance Gear idea](https://imgur.com/B8enEhH.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

-I take the color from the golden screws inserted into a (silver) brushed steel bracelet, without forgetting the addition from the red similar to the little *Cartier* box...
+First, I take the red color similar to the little *Cartier* box, next I made the metal part looking like (silver) steel... add some discrete decorative gold parts like the golden screws inserted into a brushed steel bracelet... finally adapt the Moxxi logo in a more appropriate size when necessary... and repeat the same work on all the Moxxi weapons...

 ![TPS - Moxxi Signature Elegance Gear](https://imgur.com/fHX8Ljf.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")